pierre-jean/monologue/README.md

     Bob - Damn!
 We lost!
 (2 minutes ago)
     Alice - I love the weather today (5 minutes ago)

 ## Wall

 You can display a user wall (aggregation of his timeline and the ones he/she follows):

     <user name> wall

+*Example: Charlie wall will contains the last messages from himself and the people he follows

     > Charlie wall
     Charlie - I'm in New York today!
 Anyone wants to have a coffee?
 (15 seconds ago)